syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Stamp-and-Overlay.md

 {% endhighlight  %}

-> Note: This template can be scaled, rotated, placed at different coordinates, and so on.
+N> This template can be scaled, rotated, placed at different coordinates, and so on.

 ### Restrictions